Hardhikman/building-voice_agents/README.md

 ### How It Works

-- One task to be provided everyday along with a GitHub repo for reference
+- One task is provided every day along with a GitHub repo for reference
 - Build a voice agent with specific personas and skills
 - Post on GitHub and share with the world on LinkedIn!